Collateral Damage: What Children Say About Domestic Violence

 Most couples argue and disagree.
 The question is the template that they model for their children.
 Is it a model of dominance, threats and physical violence with impunity or one compatible with love and safety?
 Consider the following:

-Is there the wish to do whatever it takes to become healthy and strong enough as parents to guarantee your children a childhood of love and laughter?
+Will you do whatever it takes to guarantee your children a childhood of safety, love and laughter?